sollago/sollago.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Psycholinguistics
+- Psycholinguistics.
-- Romance Languages
+- Romance Languages.
 - Second Language Processing
 - Multilingualism